uscreen/npg/README.md

 ### Production Setup

-For production or containerized environments, you should deploy NPG with persistent storage and custom configuration:
+For production or containerized environments, you should deploy NPG with persistent storage and custom configuration.

+**⚠️ Important for Production**: Always deploy NPG behind a reverse proxy (traefik, nginx, Cloudflare, etc.) that handles:
+- **TLS termination** for secure HTTPS connections
+- **Compression** (gzip/brotli) for optimal performance - this is critical for npm metadata.
+Missing compression can lead to very slow installs.
+- **Custom Domain & Path Setup** - e.g. `https://npg.yourdomain.com/npm` - this is crucial for rewriting URLs correctly for npm clients (esp. pnpm).

+For now, NPG itself serves uncompressed HTTP traffic and relies on the reverse proxy for these essential production features.

+> **Coming Soon**: Docker Compose examples for common production scenarios (traefik reverse proxy, Redis caching, multi-instance deployments) will be added to simplify deployment.

 #### 1. Create directories for persistent data
 ```bash